DarrenOfficial/dpaste/docs/settings.rst

 To do so, you need to override dpaste's AppConfig.
 This is a feature `introduced in Django 1.9`_ and allows you to set settings more programmatically.

-Please see the source of ``dpaste.apps.dpasteAppConfig`` for a full list of settings and functions you can override.
+See :ref:`current_appconfig` for a full list of settings and functions you can override.

 Example for your custom AppConfig:
 ==================================